 2.1 Confirm calculations are accurate, complete and recorded against the property.

 2.2 Confirm invoices and quotes are accurate, complete and recorded against the scope of work.

+2.3 Explain customer skills that assist in communicating with the landlord regarding maintenance.